NSLS-II-BMM/BeamlineManual/docs/manage.rst

 The typical calibration procedure involves measuring the angular position of the Bragg axis for the edge energies of 10 metals: Fe, Co, Ni, Cu, Zn, Pt, Au, Pb, Nb, and Mo.

+The tabulated values of edge energies from :cite:t:`Kraft1998` are used in the calibration.

 #.
 Be sure that all 10 of these elements are actually mounted on the
    reference wheel and configured in the ``xafs_ref.mapping`` dict.